 #1 Be playful and enjoy the little things

-The moment my daughter wakes up (usually around 6 AM) she’s on fire.
+The moment my daughter wakes up (usually around 6 AM), she’s on fire.
 Enjoying every moment.
 She enjoys waking up, enjoys walking down the steps, enjoys helping daddy making his morning coffee.
-She enjoys cleaning out the dishwasher, everything is a party.
+She enjoys cleaning out the dishwasher; everything is a party.
 Just the notion of us going to the supermarket, where she can grab a piece of cheese, makes her excited as if she’s won the lottery.

 The thing about being around a kid that’s playful and spontaneous is that it rubs off on you.
-Instead of being a miserable dude in the morning anxious to get his caffeine fix, I now enjoy the process fully and tag along in her awesome morning routine.
+Instead of being a miserable dude in the morning anxious to get his caffeine fix, I now enjoy the process thoroughly and tag along in her impressive morning routine.
 While the world is still asleep, I’m jumping in the living room dancing to some kiddy cartoon, and I love it.

-The other day I was at the bakery and the lady behind the counter gave my daughter a little white bun and she responded with “OH WOW”!
+The other day I was at the bakery, and the lady behind the counter gave my daughter a little white bun, and she responded with “OH WOW”!
 The moment was magic.
-The place was packed and everybody was speechless.
-She took the little bun, sat down in her stroller and enjoyed it with everything she had.
+The place was packed, and everybody was speechless.
+She took the little bun, sat down in her stroller, and enjoyed it with everything she had.

 When was the last time you stopped for a moment, just to look around, to enjoy whatever is?
 When was the last time you were completely in the moment and grateful for a 20 cent white bun?

 Lesson: Enjoy everything you do.
 You have to do it anyway so you might as well enjoy it, all of it.
 Whenever there’s a chance of being playful and spontaneous, grab it with both hands.